Meghan McCain & Sunny Hostin Battle It Out On ‘The View’ During Heated Debate

 The conflict between the women began when Meghan was talking about her takeaway from the debates, giving her opinion.
 This led Sunny to laugh as she asked her co-host, “were we watching the same debates, Meghan?”

-Meghan clapped back with, “I’m watching it as a Republican.
+“I’m watching it as a Republican.
 You’re watching it as a far-left progressive.
-I say that with respect to you.”
+I say that with respect to you,” Meghan clapped back.

-Sunny then responded, “I am not a far-left progressive at all.”
+“I am not a far-left progressive at all,” Sunny then responded.

 To which Meghan replied, “compared to me you are, compared to everyone in this room.”

-This is not the first time the two women have come to blows over their differing political opinions and Twitter took notice.
+This is not the first time the two women have come to blows over their differing political opinions, and Twitter took notice.

 The conflict between the women became a trending topic with fans weighing in with their own thoughts of what transpired during the live show, which also stars Whoopi Goldberg and Abby Huntsman.